achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 ---
-title: Espionage game setting rules (lite)
+title: Savage Special Ops
 layout: page
 ---

+# Game setting rules

 The year is 1983.
 You are agents working together in a joint mission under the service of The Agency, (NATO nations).